 The Seoul Museum of History is located near Gyeonghuigung (경희궁) near Gwanghwamun Station (광화문역).

 The Seoul Museum of History’s exhibition hall is divided into five zones.
 The first zone deals with the Hanyang (한양) period from the Joseon (조선) era.
-Seoul was originally established as the city of Hanyang, the capital at the time.
+Seoul was originally established as Hanyang, the capital at the time.
 An actual port was constructed outside the city.
 The basic neighbourhoods that existed are preserved in a miniature map.
 Bukchon (복촌), currently famous for the Bukchon Hanok Village, used to house high-ranking government officials in Joseon times.
-The second zone deals with the period in which the Joseon king declared Korea to be the Korean Empire.
-The empire was being exposed to foreign influences at this point.
-While globalization reached the doors of Korea, the Korean people sought reforms to limit this influence.
+The second zone deals with the Korean empire period.
+During this period of globalization, the Korean people sought reforms to limit foreign influence.

 From Hanyang, one travels to the Japanese occupied Gyeongseong (경성) in the third zone.
-One witnesses how the former Joseon era glory of Korea was stripped away as the people were subjugated.
+One witnesses how Japan subjugated Koreans and stripped away the former Joseon era glory.
 This submission went on to spur a resistance movement focused on achieving independence for the Korean people.
 The fourth zone displays Seoul as it was during the Korean War and after liberation.
-From 1945 till 2002, many of the important events that took place in and around Seoul are recorded here.
+This zone records many important events that took place in and around Seoul from 1945 through 2002.
 From the ashes of the Korean War, appears a city that has seen record development in the last seventy years.
 As development and globalization interacted with the Korean people, their lifestyles experienced great changes.
-The housing scenes that are displayed in many areas give off the same feelings as does watching the drama Reply 1988 (응답하라 1988).
+The housing scenes displayed give off similar feelings as does watching the drama Reply 1988 (응답하라 1988).

 At the very end is the fifth zone.
-It consists of a large model of the city of Seoul that is displayed to scale.
+It displays a large scale model of Seoul.
 It is a bird’s eye view of what the city looks like.

 Seoul Museum of History – Surroundings